 What Documents Should You Shred?

-Knowing which documents should be shredded and which should be kept is essential.
+Knowing which documents should be shredded and which should be kept is essential for connecticut business.
 Here are the top things you should destroy:

 Tax Records